sooftware/char-rnnlm/README.md

 ## Intro

-This is a project for Character-level Recurrent Neural Network Language Model (RNN-LM) implemented in [Pytorch](pytorch.org).
+This is a project for Character-level Recurrent Neural Network Language Model (Rnnlm) implemented in [Pytorch](pytorch.org).
 This language model can be combined with tasks such as speech recognition or machine translation etc...
 We appreciate any kind of feedback or contribution.